 What Is Roundup?

-Roundup weed killer is a glyphosate-containing herbicide manufactured by Monsanto, which was acquired by Bayer in 2018.
+Roundup weed killer is a glyphosate-containing herbicide manufactured by Monsanto, which was acquired by Bayer AG in 2018.

 Since the introduction of Monsanto’s “Roundup Ready” crops in the 1990s, the use of agricultural-grade Roundup has increased exponentially.
-In 2012 alone, over 283 million pounds of glyphosate was sprayed on crops across the U.S., including corn, soybeans, and sugar beets, among others.
+In 2012 alone, over 283 million pounds of glyphosate were sprayed on crops across the U.S., including corn, soybeans, and sugar beets, among others.

 Today, glyphosate is the most widely used weed killer in the U.S. In fact, roughly half of Monsanto’s yearly revenue comes from their Roundup line of products, but the profitable herbicide comes with a dangerous price.

-The active ingredient in Roundup, glyphosate, was first classified as “probably carcinogenic to humans” by the International Agency for Research on Cancer (IARC).
+The active ingredient in Roundup, glyphosate, was classified as “probably carcinogenic to humans” by the International Agency for Research on Cancer (IARC).

 Though the Environmental Protection Agency (EPA) has determined that glyphosate is safe to use, other government agencies are investigating this controversial chemical.
 For example, the National Toxicology Program (NTP) is currently performing studies to see if glyphosate can cause cancer.

 The report states: